modelscope/ReMe/doc/personal_memory/personal_memory.md

 ## Complete Example

-For a complete working example, refer to `/cookbook/simple_demo/use_personal_memory_demo.py` in the Reme repository.
+For a complete working example, refer to `/cookbook/simple_demo/use_personal_memory_demo.py` in the ReMe repository.